grafana/agent/docs/sources/flow/tutorials/flow-by-example/processing-logs/index.md

 curl localhost:9999/loki/api/v1/raw -XPOST -H "Content-Type: application/json" -d '{"log": {"is_secret": "false", "level": "debug", "message": "This is a debug message!"}, "timestamp": <YOUR TIMESTAMP HERE>}'
 ```

-Now that we have sent some logs, let's see how they look in Grafana.
+Now that you have sent some logs, let's see how they look in Grafana.
 Navigate to [localhost:3000/explore](http://localhost:3000/explore) and switch the Datasource to `Loki`.
-Try querying for `{source="demo-api"}` and see if you can find the logs you sent!
+Try querying for `{source="demo-api"}` and see if you can find the logs you sent.

 Try playing around with the values of `"level"`, `"message"`, `"timestamp"`, and `"is_secret"` and see how the logs change.
 You can also try adding more stages to the `loki.process` component to extract more values from the logs, or add more labels.

 ![Example Loki Logs](/media/docs/agent/screenshot-flow-by-example-processed-log-lines.png)

 ## Exercise

-Since we are already using docker and docker exports logs, let's get those logs into Loki.
-You may want to refer to the [discovery.docker](https://grafana.com/docs/agent/<AGENT_VERSION>/flow/reference/components/discovery.docker/) and [loki.source.docker](https://grafana.com/docs/agent/<AGENT_VERSION>/flow/reference/components/loki.source.docker/) documentation.
+Since you are already using Docker and Docker exports logs, let's get those logs into Loki.
+You can refer to the [discovery.docker](https://grafana.com/docs/agent/<AGENT_VERSION>/flow/reference/components/discovery.docker/) and [loki.source.docker](https://grafana.com/docs/agent/<AGENT_VERSION>/flow/reference/components/loki.source.docker/) documentation for more information.

-In order to ensure proper timestamps and other labels, make sure to use a `loki.process` component to process the logs before sending them to Loki.
+To ensure proper timestamps and other labels, make sure you use a `loki.process` component to process the logs before sending them to Loki.

-Although we have not used it before, let's use a `discovery.relabel` component to attach the container name as a label to the logs.
-You may want to refer to the [discovery.relabel](https://grafana.com/docs/agent/<AGENT_VERSION>/flow/reference/components/discovery.relabel/) documentation which is very similar to the `prometheus.relabel` component, but is used to relabel discovered targets rather than metrics.
+Although you have not used it before, let's use a `discovery.relabel` component to attach the container name as a label to the logs.
+You can refer to the [discovery.relabel](https://grafana.com/docs/agent/<AGENT_VERSION>/flow/reference/components/discovery.relabel/) documentation for more information.
+The `discovery.relabel` component is very similar to the `prometheus.relabel` component, but is used to relabel discovered targets rather than metrics.

 {{< collapse title="Solution" >}}